Website personalization course

 It’s sometimes called awareness-based segmentation, since all visitors go through five awareness stages.
 People with no-awareness or problem-awareness usually have low buying intent and need different types of messages than visitors who are already product- or even fully aware and have high buying intent.

 How can you segment visitors based on their awareness level or buying intent?
 Again, their behavior is the best indicator.
 You should differentiate between visitors who arrive on your site after searching for low-intent keywords like “how to lose weight” and those who are searching for high-intent keywords like “best weight loss products” or “Hydroxycut prices”.
 You can also track their content consumption on your website.
 Are they reading one of your problem-based articles, or actively browsing your products?

 Now you might have some ideas on how to segment your audience.
 In the next lesson, we’ll discuss the timing of your messages: when is the best moment to trigger your personalized messages to these segments?
 I’ll see you there!

 Hey, it’s Csaba, and welcome back!
 In this lesson, we’re going to discuss how to choose the right moment to display your messages.

 If you find a well-defined audience that has a shared problem, and then craft a great message for this particular segment, you’re already halfway towards success.
-But with website personalization, you have the added luxury of choosing not only the audience and the message, but also the timing of this message.
-When you get all three right you’ll have the best results!
+But with website personalization, you have the added luxury of choosing not only the audience and the message, but also the timing of your message.
+When you get all three right, you’ll have the best results!